LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 - Is mutable: Yes
 - Description: Threshold to determine whether a table in an external data source (Hive, Iceberg, Hudi) is a small table during automatic collection.
 If the table has rows less than this value, the table is considered a small table.
 - Introduced in: v3.2

+##### statistic_auto_collect_predicate_columns_threshold

+- Default: 32
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: If the number of columns of table exceeds it, use predicate-columns strategy.
+- Introduced in: -

 <!--
 ##### statistic_auto_collect_small_table_interval